Joonsey/udpeasy/readme.md

 ```

 ## Alternatives
-Okay that's all good an well for our basic types with specific lengths.
+Okay that's all good and well for our basic types with specific lengths.
 How about arrays or objects with a dynamic length?

 I would recommend just using json for this purpose.
 ```python